grandrea/preprocessing/README.md

 --outpath directory for output, default is separate folder in input directory

---config path to config.py file
+--config path to config.py file (edited to point to msconvert.exe)

 --xiconf  path to .conf file in resources directory